theGC/html-webpack-inline-svg-plugin/README.md

 ## Installation

-Add and install the `html-webpack-inline-svg-plugin` dependency to `package.json` with npm:
+Add and install the `html-webpack-inline-svg-plugin` dependency to `package.json`.
+At this point you should already have installed in your project other required dependencies like [webpack](https://www.npmjs.com/package/webpack) and [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin):

 ```bash
 npm i -D html-webpack-inline-svg-plugin